Easy Sourdough English Muffins

 Shop this post:

-Sprinkle a cookie sheet with some corn meal or semolina flour.
-Place the muffins on the baking tray.
-You can sprinkle them with some more corn meal.
-Cover them with a tea towel (if you can keep them in a very warm place) or with some plastic wrap (if you need to let them rise longer at a lower temperature and to keep them from drying out).
+- For the second rise, cover the sourdough English muffins with a tea towel (if you can keep them in a very warm place) or with some plastic wrap (if you need to let them rise longer at a lower temperature and to keep them from drying out).
 Let them rise until they look pillowy.

 TIP: Split the sourdough muffins with a fork for all those distinct nooks and crannies.
-Simply stick a fork in the side of the muffin in about 4 places around the muffin and gently pull it apart with your fingers.
+Simply stick a fork into the side of a muffin in about 4 places around the perimeter, then gently pull it apart with your fingers.

 Yes, you can absolutely mix the dough in your stand mixer with the dough hook attachment.
 I recommend mixing it on low speed.
 Just know that this is a bit of a wet dough.